Appearance

 Overview Workflow

 Step 1.
-Provide an Area File
+Prepare your Render File

 Note

-• Do not rotate the boxes — rotation is not supported yet.
+- Do not rotate the boxes, rotation is not supported yet.

 IMPORTANT